Do you want to bring more splendor into your life? What’s stopping you? Perhaps it’s one of these Myths About Splendor?

 Check out Splendor on a Shoestring for tips on adding tableware, linens, or art and collectibles to your home on a budget.

-IF I DO A BUNCH OF FUSSY, FANCY STUFF, PEOPLE WILL THINK I’M A PRETENTIOUS TOOL
+IF I DO A BUNCH OF FUSSY, FANCY STUFF, PEOPLE WILL THINK I’M PRETENTIOUS OR SHALLOW

 If you live your life with genuine warmth, joy, and graciousness, people will respond in kind.